seek4science/seek/tech/releases/index.md

 If you have any comments or feedback about a release, then please [Contact Us](/contacting-us.html)

+## Version 1.9.0

+Release date; _16th July 2019_

+  * Major upgrade of the underlying platform
+    * Rails 4.2 → Rails 5.2
+    * Updating and replacing affected libraries and dependencies
+    * Unifying javascript to use jQuery framework throughout, and removing Prototype references
+  * A lot of bugfixes and minor improvements discovered during the upgrade testing
+  * Ability to login with email as well as username
+  * Ability to edit previous version revision comments
+  * Show the SEEK ID of the selected node when navigating the ISA overview

+Changes are also described in the [SEEK v1.9.0 release notes](release-notes-1.9.0.html).
+Please note that many of the bugfixes are those created during the Rails upgrade, due to changes in the Rails version.

 ## Version 1.8.3

 Release date: _29th May 2019_